Augmenta-tech/AugmentaUnity-Demo/README.md

 You can add special behaviours to AugmentaBasicManager by creating an inherited class with your custom behaviour when augmenta points appear/disappear.

-You can add an Augmenta behaviour script to your "prefab to instantiate" to be able to add intro/alive/outro animation to your object.
+You can add an AugmentaPersonBehaviour script to your "prefab to instantiate" to be able to add intro/alive/outro animation to your object.
-For this you have to create a new class which will inherit from AugmentaBehaviour and use its "AbstractValue", see the AugmentaExample scene for more information.
+For this you have to create a new class which will inherit from AugmentaPersonBehaviour and override its intro/alive/outro coroutines.
+Check the MyAugmentaPersonBehaviour script for an example of this animating the scale of the cube prefab.

 Documentation
 -------------